SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Data Generation

 \subsection{Line-Guided Redrawing Dataset Construction}

-The dataset for Line-Guided Region Redrawing combines two sources: sketches generated in the Attribute Addition Sequence stage (\S\ref{sec:base_sequence}) and multi-style sketches collected in the Style Diversification Pipeline (\S\ref{sec:style_div}).
-This ensures coverage of both synthetic and real-world artistic styles.
+The dataset for line-guided region redrawing combines two sources: sketches from Step~\ref{sec:base_sequence} and the diverse sketches from Step~\ref{sec:style_div}.
+This ensures comprehensive coverage of both synthetic and real-world artistic styles.

-To simulate diverse, user-provided guidance, we extract linework from each sketch and use it as the control input to ControlNet within a diffusion framework to generate varied guidance lines images for the entire sketch (Fig.~\ref{fig:data}(c)).
-These guidance lines images vary in detail level and coverage, mimicking realistic hand-drawn strokes within the target region.
+To simulate diverse user guidance, we rely on an Anime Lineart preprocessor to extract linework from each sketch $I_s$, and utilize a ControlNet-based diffusion model to generate varied guidance line images $G$ (Fig.~\ref{fig:data}(c)).
+These generated lines vary in detail and coverage, and may exhibit imperfections, effectively mimicking realistic hand-drawn strokes.

-To cover diverse redrawing scenarios, we construct masks in two forms: (1) masks generated from body-part and object detection, and (2) randomly generated masks of arbitrary shapes and sizes.
+To cover diverse redrawing scenarios, we construct binary masks $M$ in two forms: (1) semantically meaningful masks derived from body-part and object detection, and (2) randomly generated masks of arbitrary shapes.

-By combining the masked regions with the guidance lines image, we produce input–target pairs $(I_s, M, G, \hat{G})$.
-Here $I_s$ is the original sketch, $M$ is the binary mask, $G$ is the synthesized guidance lines image for the entire sketch, and $\hat{G}$ denotes the portion of $G$ within $M$.
-During training, the model is tasked with redrawing $\hat{G}$ so that it harmonizes with the surrounding sketch in $I_s$, which serves as the target.
-This construction covers a broad spectrum of editing cases, from loosely defined regions to semantically precise modifications, ensuring diversity and control in the data.
+Formally, we construct input-target training tuples $(I_s, M, G, \hat{G})$, where $I_s$ is the original target sketch, $M$ is the binary mask, $G$ is the full synthesized guidance image, and $\hat{G}$ denotes the masked guidance region (i.e., $\hat{G} = G \odot M$).
+During training, the model is tasked with redrawing $\hat{G}$ to perfectly harmonize with the unmasked context of $I_s$.
+This robust formulation covers a broad spectrum of editing cases, ranging from loosely defined regions to semantically precise local modifications.